TremblingInferno/BinaryConverter/README.md

 ### Chrome:
 Go to `chrome://extensions` turn on developer mode,
 ![dev_mode](screen_shots/dev_mode.png)

 click "Load unpacked",
 ![load unpacked](screen_shots/load_unpacked.png)

 and select the folder you installed.
+You will get a warning that says Unrecognized manifest key 'browser_specific_settings', but that won't affect the performance of the extension.